 Program Specialists have Masters degrees and experience with diagnostic educational, intellectual, and behavioral assessment instruments.
 They work under the supervision of a Certified School Psychologist and perform diagnostic evaluations of children in schools.

 Licensed Psychologists are licensed by the State for the independent practice of psychology.
-At IBC, they are all specialists in developmental and child psychology, and take full and complete responsibility for the professional services delivered by staff under their supervision.
+At IBC, they are specialists in developmental and child psychology, and provide consultations and support to the BSC/BC, MT and TSS/BHT providers as necessary.
 They do not prescribe medicine (Psychiatrists do that).

 IBC has been collecting treatment outcome data since 1997.
 Based on over 1,000 treatment records selected at random between 2002 and 2007, success rates between 74% and 82% have been documented, addressing physical aggression, communication deficits, personal safety issues, compliance with adult prompts and socialization deficits, based on parental report of progress.
 Our staff began delivering these services in 1981 — more than 10 years before any other provider in Pennsylvania, and we’ve consistently earned the highest praise from parents, advocates, and even Managed Care Organization officials for the quality and integrity of our work.
 Call us anytime at 610-524-8701 x160.